 Registered domestic partners shall have the same rights, protections, and benefits, and shall be subject to the same responsibilities, obligations, and duties under law … as are granted to and imposed upon spouses.

 The benefits vary across states, however, and many don’t recognize domestic partnership at all.

 But if you are (or want to be) an Esurance customer, you can enjoy at least one benefit of domestic partnership in most states where we do business: the chance to save on your car insurance with the married rate.
 Whether your state offers domestic partnership registration or not.

-Where the married rate for domestic partners applies
+Where the married rate applies

 About the married rate